In Nepal and across the world, child marriage is rising

+Sapana dreamed of becoming a government official.
+Each night, in her hut along a bumpy dirt road, the 17-year-old lit a single solar-powered bulb dangling from the ceiling and hit the books, plotting out a future much different than her mother’s.

 But as the coronavirus crept across Nepal, closing the schools, Sapana lost focus.
-Stuck in her village with little to do, she struck up a friendship with an out-of-work labourer.
+Stuck in her village with little to do, she struck up a friendship with an out-of-work laborer.

 They fell in love.
 Soon they married.
 Now, Sapana has given up her professional dreams, with no plans to return to school.